project-bitmark/bitmark/README.md

 ## Getting Bitmark

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

+## mPOW Hard Fork

+We are now in the testing phase of the hard fork that allows for multiple proof-of-work algorithms (SHA256D, SCRYPT, ARGON2, LYRA2R2, X17).
+Each algorithm has its difficulty adjusted independently, with a target spacing of 10 min (so 2 min as before if we consider blocks mined by any algorithm).
+The subsidy reduces at the same emission points as before, but each algorithm contributes only 1/5 of the number of emitted coins.
+The peak hash rate that determines the subsidy scaling factor is now dynamic (depends on at most 1 year of hashing history for each algorithm) and the scaling factor remains constant throughout each 24 hour period (it is updated every 144 blocks).

+To test, you can download the current version from this branch, and put the following settings in your bitmark.conf

+rpcuser=bitmarkrpc
+rpcpassword=YoUrPaSsWoRd
+rpcport=8335
+port=8336
+testnet=1
+debug=1
+listen=1

+You can mine all algorithms but Argon2 using cpuminer-multi (https://github.com/tpruvot/cpuminer-multi), with the following command:

+cpuminer -a <algo> -o http://localhost:8335 -u bitmarkrpc -p YoUrPaSsWoRd

+<algo> is sha256d, scrypt, x17, or lyra2REv2

+Note: you have to change the miningAlgo variable in src/rpcmining.cpp

+You can also use the bitmark-cli command to mine.
+For example, to mine argon2,

+bitmark-cli setgenerate true <ncores> 3